coderscantina/sabaccui-cli/README.md

 # Initialize a new project
 sabaccui init my-project startup

-# List available components
+# List available bloks
-sabaccui components
+sabaccui bloks

-# Add a component to your project
+# Add a blok to your project
 sabaccui add button -p ./my-awesome-ui
 ```